openhab/openhab1-addons/README.md

 ## Upcoming Events

-October 29th-31st, 2013 -- The Eclipse Smart Home project (and implicitly openHAB) will be presented by Kai and Thomas at [EclipseCon](http://www.eclipsecon.org/europe2013/eclipse-smart-home) Conference in Ludwigsburg, Germany.
+November 29, 2013 -- Eclipse SmartHome will be presented by Kai at [Nordic Coding](http://www.meetup.com/Nordic-Coding/events/150854112/?a=ea1_grp&rv=ea1&_af_eid=150854112&_af=event) in Kiel.

-November 12th, 2013 20:00 -- openHAB will be presented by Thomas at [Devoxx](http://www.devoxx.be/dv13-thomas-eichstdt-engelen.html?presId=3689) Conference in Antwerpen, Belgium. **Note:** This is BOF session which you can freely attend.
+December 18, 2013 -- Eclipse SmartHome will be presented by Kai at the [Eclipse Day at Googleplex](http://wiki.eclipse.org/Eclipse_Day_At_Googleplex_2013) in Mountain View.

 ## Presentations

+November 12, 2013 -- openHAB was presented by Thomas at [Devoxx](http://www.devoxx.be/dv13-thomas-eichstdt-engelen.html?presId=3689) Conference in Antwerpen, Belgium.

+October 30, 2013 -- The Eclipse SmartHome project (and implicitly openHAB) was presented by Kai at [EclipseCon](http://www.eclipsecon.org/europe2013/eclipse-smart-home) Conference in Ludwigsburg, Germany.

+September 26, 2013 -- We gave a [talk about openHAB](https://oracleus.activeevents.com/2013/connect/sessionDetail.ww?SESSION_ID=9177) at the JavaOne Conference in San Francisco.

-September 10th, 2013 -- openHAB has been presented by Thomas at [M2M Summit 2013](http://www.m2m-summit.com/index.php?article_id=209&clang=0) in Düsseldorf.
+September 10, 2013 -- openHAB has been presented by Thomas at [M2M Summit 2013](http://www.m2m-summit.com/index.php?article_id=209&clang=0) in Düsseldorf.
 The [slides](http://www.m2m-summit.com/index.php?article_id=219&clang=0) are now available.
 The recorded video is now available on [Youtube](http://www.youtube.com/watch?v=k8ig9kkuuqw&feature=share&list=PL7y_R_7H0YGw-K6Rtdtj9xgIIKHVSKNtM).

 May 16, 2013 -- openHAB was presented by Kai and Thomas at [GeeCON](http://2013.geecon.org/schedule) Conference in Krakow (Poland).
 The [slides](http://s3-eu-west-1.amazonaws.com/presentations2013/1_presentation.pdf) are now available.